Conduct Unbiased Testing with Marketing Audience Split in D365 Real-Time Journeys

-This is where the new audience split tile in Dynamics 365 Customer Insights is helpful.
-Released as a preview feature, included in the Release Wave 2 2024, it enables you to split your audience into groups by percentages or specific numbers.
+This is where the split tile in Dynamics 365 Customer Insights – Journeys is helpful as it enables you to split your audience into groups by percentages or specific numbers.

 How is the Audience Split tile different from existing conditions?